 Certain preventive diagnostic maternity care services that meet the preventive federal guidelines as defined for women's health are covered as stated in the Preventive Care benefit when you see a network provider.
-A full list of preventive services is available on our website or by calling Customer Service.
+A full list of preventive services is available on our website or by calling customer service.

-Please note: Attending provider as used in this benefit means a physician, a physician's assistant, a certified nurse midwife (C.N.M.), a licensed midwife or an advanced registered nurse practitioner (A.R.N.P.).
+Note: Attending provider as used in this benefit means a physician, a physician's assistant, a certified nurse midwife (CNM), a licensed midwife or an advanced registered nurse practitioner (ARNP).
 If the attending provider bills a single fee that includes prenatal, delivery and/or postpartum services received on multiple dates of service, this plan will cover those services as it would any other surgery.
 See Surgery for details on surgery coverage.

-Benefits for pregnancy, childbirth and elective abortion are provided on the same basis as any other condition for all female members.
+Benefits for pregnancy, childbirth and elective abortion are provided on the same basis as any other condition.